joshuanario/pepepages/public/perf_eng.md

     A[Start] --> B[Query measurements]
     B --> db
     db --> B
-    B --> C[Compute response time characteristic curve] B --> D[Compute success rates characteristic curve] D --> sp
+    B --> C[Compute response time characteristic curves] B --> D[Compute success rate characteristic curve] D --> sp
     sp --> D
     C --> E[Render and save results]
     D --> E
+    E --> store
+    store[(Benchmarks)]
 ```
 Figure: Computer program for web server benchmark results rendering
 1. First, build the load generator infrastructure as illustrated.
-Ensure that the request factory has high throughput and low latency.
+Ensure that the request factory has high throughput, low latency, and more importantly variabilization that mirrors requests as seens in SIP  (system-in-production).
 Ensure that the pulsewave generator has fast CPU, fast disk-writes, large memory, and high throughput.
 More importantly, ensure the measured load generation is not off by no more than 50% from the rated load.
 Also, the load generator only needs to report to the waveform monitor once every second for real-time viewing.
 Lastly, the measurements are recorded (if configured) during load generation into the fast-writing disks, and then at the end of the load generation, the load generator stores all the measurements into the measurement store.
 Make sure to have enough disk space.
 The rule of thumb for disk space is: $$rated\_load * load\_test\_duration = disk\_space$$
-Also, the disk should be fast within 3,000 IOPS or a little over to the rated load.
+Also, the disk should be fast within 3,000 IOPS or a little over the rated load.
 1. Second, create the computer program for the web server benchmark results rendering.
 The computer program must produce the following results:

     - Response Time Characteristic Curve for each desired percintiles in the form of $$y = mx + b$$ where $x$ is the load, and $y$ is the response time percentile.
 If the $R^2$ is less thant 0.6, discard the results and rerun a new benchmark.
     - Success Rate Characteristice Curve in the form of $$ y =
      \left\{
         \begin{array}{ll}
-            f & x>x_{Maximum Safe Load} \\
+            f - e^{gx-h} & x>x_{Maximum Safe Load} \\
             1.0 & x<=x_{Maximum Safe Load} \\
         \end{array}
-    \right.  $$ where $f < 1.0$, $x$ is the load, and $y$ is the success rate as calculated by a response validator.
-This line of best fit can be computed with linear regression.
+    \right.  $$ where $f > 1.0$, $g > 0$, $h > x_{Maximum Safe Load}$, $x$ is the load, and $y$ is the success rate as calculated by a response validator.
 This characteristic curve is essentially like a filter response of a low pass filter where the MSL (maximum safe load) is the cut-off frequency.
-If the pass band is not continually at 100% success rate, discard the results and rerun the benchmark.
+If the response curve in the pass band is not continous with a 100% success rate, keep the results and rerun the benchmark until there are datapoints that show a continuous response curve in the passband.
+If after three reruns and there is still no clear passband, stop running more benchmarks and assume that the SUT has no passband.
+If there are less than 100 datapoints within the passband, run the benchmarks again and again until there are over 100 datapoints within the passband.
 1. Operate the load generator to apply 1-minute pulsewave towards the SUT (system-under-test) for at least 100 attack points throughout the operating range of the system (Lookup "one-in-ten" rule for predictive models).
 However, before the pulsewaves are applied, apply a "warm-up load" to the SUT.
-This load varies depending on the computer system as observed with SIP (system-in-production).
+This load varies depending on the computer system as observed with SIP.
 When in doubt, use a warm-up load of the highest rated load for a duration of 1 minute.
 With that, there must be a cooldown duration between each pulsewave.
 When in doubt, use a cooldown duration of 1 minute.
 Make sure that the load applied is similar to the load applied to the SIP.
 If the load in SIP hits multiple http endpoints simultaneously, then the load generator must hit multiple http endpoints simultaneaously.
 1. When the load generation is over and the measurements are collected, run the benchmark analysis computer program.

+## Benchmark Comparison
+Compute the residuals between the two web server benchmarks (See "residuals computation" below).
+### Compare Response Time Benchmark
+Use the equation $y=mx+b$ to get the fitted values (aka predicted values).
+Get the residuals between the observed values and the fitted values.
+Determine the performance difference based on the expected value of the residuals.
+### Compare Success Rate Benchmark
+Use the equation $y = 1.0$ to get the fitted values for $x<=x_{Maximum Safe Load}$.
+Get the residuals between the observed values and the fitted values.
+Determine the performance difference based on the expected value of the residuals.
+Note that success rate characteristic outside of the passband is uncertain and is therefore considered to have low success rate.
+The main thing to be concerned about in the success rate characteristic curve is that the $x_{Maximum Safe Load}$ is way beyond the operating range of the web server.

 # Web Server Soak Test